ksatolab-uec/radiomap-construction/README.md

 ![](example.png)

 # How To Use
-You can run it with:
+You can run it with
 ```bash
 $python kriging.py
 ```